Tyler Patmon

-Tyler Patmon (born January 26, 1991) is an American former professional football cornerback.
-He first enrolled at the University of Kansas before transferring to Oklahoma State University and signed with the Dallas Cowboys as an undrafted free agent in 2014.
+Tyler Patmon (born January 26, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Kansas Jayhawks and Oklahoma State Cowboys before signing with the Dallas Cowboys as an undrafted free agent in 2014.
 He was also a member of the Miami Dolphins, Tennessee Titans, Kansas City Chiefs, Carolina Panthers, and Jacksonville Jaguars.

 Early life

 Patmon attended Vista Ridge High School, where he was a two-way player at cornerback and wide receiver.
 As a junior, he registered 45 tackles, one interception, 11 passes defensed and one forced fumble.
 He received All-district first-team honors.

 As a senior, he tallied 37 tackles, 2 interceptions, 2 passes defensed, 7 receptions for 113 yards, 2 receiving touchdowns, one blocked punt and 2 blocked field goals after only playing in 3 games before tearing his meniscus.
 He received All-district first-team honors.

 He also earned academic All-district honors and was a state qualifier in track.